meilisearch/specifications/text/0123-searchable-attributes-setting-api.md

 To make some attributes non-searchable, or change the attribute ranking order.
 Attributes must be described from most important to least important.

-***Request payload `POST`- `/indexes/products/settings/searchable-attributes`***
+***Request payload `POST`- `/indexes/movies/settings/searchable-attributes`***
 ```json
 ["title", "overview", "genres"]
 ```

 `title` is considered more important than `overview` while `overview` is considered more important than `genres`.

-The [Attribute Ranking Rule]() sort search results by their order defined in `searchableAttributes` setting.
-Documents that contains query terms in more important searchable attribute will be returned first.
+The [Attribute Ranking Rule]() ranks search results by the order defined in the `searchableAttributes` setting.
+Documents that contain query terms in the more important searchable attribute will be returned first.

 #### 3.1.3.
 Relationship With Ranking Rules